 Between Squarespace’s great templates, search engine optimization features, and e-commerce integrations, you will be able to get the job done.
 However, it is noteworthy to consider two things you should keep in mind if you choose Squarespace to build your site.

 Squarespace templates indeed enable you to make a beautiful website.
-However, it is crucial to keep in mind what makes the templates attractive, the photos.
-Often it is the eye-catching professional photos that drive the content and create a beautiful aesthetic.
+However, it is crucial to remember what makes the templates attractive, the photos.
+The eye-catching professional images often drive the content and create a beautiful aesthetic.

 If you are not at the point in your business when you can afford a professional photographer to take crisp, clear, and well-composed photos- you may have trouble making your site look as good as the templates.
 You can turn to stock photo sites to get images for your header or hero images, but your site may not look as good as the display design.

 My second issue with Squarespace is regarding the drag-and-drop interface.
 Unlike Wix, where you can drag and drop to your heart’s content- Squarespace is a little more complicated.
 You’ll have to become well acquainted with spacers to make your content look like a rockstar.

-It will take a page or two to get the hang of how everything works.
+It will take a page or two to get the hang of everything.
 Overall it is not the most intuitive and sometimes makes me downright frustrated as a web designer.
 I can only imagine how annoying their interface is to a small business owner.

 Squarespace is an excellent option for most small business owners.
-It may take you a page or two to get used to the Squarespace builder- but it by far is not the worst.
-If you have high-quality images and well-written content and a little bit of time, you’ll have a great website in no time.
+It may take you a page or two to get used to the Squarespace builder, but it is not the worst.
+If you have high-quality images, well-written content, and a little time, you’ll have a great website.